ruthmatieu/adventure-game/README.md

 # Python Adventure Game

-This **python adventure game** was created with Udacity's Programming Nanodegree program.

 ## Getting Started

 If game is being played on local device, ensure Python is already installed.
 If not,